mojocraftdojo/PubMed_chatbot_BioGPT/README.md

 # PubMed / BioGPT Chatbot
 This is a web application that allows you to interact with large language model Bio-GPT to query PubMed,which is an extensive and comprehensive biomedical literature knowledge database.
 This application not only aims at providing various context-based answers to targeted queries but also helping researches to explore potential subtle relationships.

+## About BioGPT:
+BioGPT is a generative pre-trained transformer for biomedical text generation and mining developed by microsoft.
+The original paper about it can be found here if you are interested in the model. [click here](https://academic.oup.com/bib/article-abstract/23/6/bbac409/6713511?redirectedFrom=fulltext)

 ### Installation
 ```
 conda create -n pubmed_chatbot python=3.9.18